FAQs

 The year and period columns refer to the self-settlement/payment by instalments in which the line of the entry has been applied.
 Where a joint VAT and personal income tax entry corresponds to a different self-assessment period, the VAT entry shall take precedence; i.e. the content that would correspond to the VAT-only entry shall be entered.
 For personal income tax-only entries, the personal income tax criteria shall be applied.

-In the example proposed, let's assume that the VAT taxpayer is subject to the pro rata rule (i.e. that it may have to regularise deductions for investment goods) and that adjustment is applicable both in 2020 and 2021; In this case, there will be 2 entries one in 2020-4T and another in 2021-4T corresponding simultaneously to the regularisation of the VAT deduction and the amortisation of the corresponding Personal Income Tax in each financial year.
+In the example presented, let us assume that the VAT taxpayer is subject to the pro rata rule (that is, that he may have to regularize deductions for investment goods) and that said regularization also applies both in 2020 and in 2021; In this case, there will be 2 entries, one in 2020-4Q and another in 2021-4Q corresponding simultaneously to the regularization of the VAT deduction and the amortization of personal income tax that correspond to each year.
 The Capital Goods Register will not be recorded at the time of the acquisition, rather when:

 -